 HACCP certification for processed foods

-To enhance food safety in Guatemala through the development of an HACCP (Hazard Analysis and Critical Control Point) certification scheme for processed food products (jams and preserves); this effort led to improvements in the necessary infrastructure, which in turn resulted in enhanced food safety and greater access to export markets.
+The project aims to enhance food safety in Guatemala through the development of an HACCP (Hazard Analysis and Critical Control Point) certification scheme for processed food products (jams and preserves).
+This effort led to improvements in the necessary infrastructure, which in turn resulted in enhanced food safety and greater access to export markets.

 In 2006, Guatemala exported over 40 different types of fresh and processed fruit, vegetables and seafood products, worth US$440 million and generating 108,000 employment opportunities.
 Protecting these exports through proper conformity assessment procedures is a top priority for the Guatemalan economy.
 However, Guatemala lacked sufficient infrastructure to support the export of these food products to markets outside the Central American region.
 The Ministry of the Economy, the Guatemalan Accreditation Bureau (OGA) and the Guatemalan Standards Commission (COGUANOR) were aware of the need to update conformity assessment procedures for the food industry in order to promote the competitiveness of Guatemalan products in the world market and improve their access to European and North American markets.
 Consequently, AGEXPORT developed an accredited HACCP certification system for food exports, with a view to improving the national support, process control and regulation structure for food safety.
 The system included the establishment of a legal framework in Guatemala for a voluntary HACCP registration programme officially recognised by the Ministry of Health.